iansedano/creator-docs/docs/07-creating-videos.md

 ### Additional Equipment

-**Mic Arm:** Sinc you will want to have your computer in front of you for coding, a mic arm can helpto place the mic where you need it for a good recording outcome.
+**Mic Arm:** Sinc you will want to have your computer in front of you for coding, a mic arm can help to place the mic where you need it for a good recording outcome.

 **Pop-Filter:** Plosives, such as "p", "t", "k", can come out surprisingly loud and disturbing in a spoken audio recording.
 A pop filter can help to reduce these pop sounds.

-**Headphones:** In case that you like to hear your voice through the recording, during he recording, a pair of headphones will be necessary.
-Use in-ear headphones to avoid any sound leaking from them into your recording.
+**Headphones:** In case that you like to hear your voice during the recording, a pair of headphones will be necessary.
+Use in-ear headphones to avoid any sound they produce from leaking into your recording.

 **Audio Foam:** Using audio foam can reduce room echo.
 If you have a small room with fabric, such as a walk-in closet, that can also work as an uncomplicated alternative.